paczkow/miscoded.io/content/blog/fudamenty-javascript-hoisting/index.pl.md

 	console.log("Hello world!");
 }

-// function expression - creation function is only one part of this expression var foo = function() {
+// function expression - creating the function is only one part of this expression var foo = function() {
 	console.log("Hello world!"):
 }